How can I apply for a judicial review in the Supreme Court of Victoria?

 If you lose a judicial review, you may be ordered to pay the other side’s legal fees.
 These fees can be very high.

-A Judicial Review involves a number of steps and key documents.
+A Judicial Review involves several steps and key documents.
 These steps are explained below and summarised in a flowchart at the end of this resource.

 Warning – This resource is a guide only.